Our train the trainer courses have been delivered throughout the UK, Europe, Asia, the Middle East, and Africa.

-If you're looking to jump ahead in your training career, our train the trainer courses will spur your development.
+If you're looking to advance your training career, our train-the-trainer courses will spur your development.

-Many people when speaking, have a tendency to allow their voices to go up at the end of sentences.
+Many people, when speaking, tend to raise their voices at the end of sentences.
 This is called the 'antipodean curse' because it is sometimes said to be a particular characteristic of many New Zealanders!

 From a purely musical point of view, this means the audience lacks a sense of cadence.

-A voice going up at the end of a statement tends to sound unsure of itself.
+A voice going up at the end of a statement tends to sound unsure.

 Try saying: